RAJA-072/Waste-Classification-ML-Project/README.md

 This project integrates a machine learning-based waste classification system with real-time camera processing and Arduino-controlled servo motors.
-It classifies waste into **biodegradable** and **non-biodegradable** categories and controls hardware actions based on the classification
+It classifies waste into **biodegradable** and **non-biodegradable** categories and controls hardware actions based on the classification.
 ---

 ## **Features**